Poultry Keeping: Goals to Add Ducks & Geese

 With more than a dozen geese of various breeds, it is certainly safe to say that I am a goose keeper.
 But I have always wanted to focus on preserving certain breeds of geese, rare and heritage breeds that need conservation.
 Up until now, we have kept geese for their abilities as guardians and their large eggs, but we have not done any breeding on our small farm.

 Every winter, part of the fun is browsing through hatchery catalogs and websites, picking out what breeds to get for the coming spring.
-This year as one of my resolutions I’m focusing on expanding my holdings of a few specific breeds, purchasing sexed females, and using only the best farms to ensure quality stock.
+This year as one of my poultry-keeping goals is to expand my holdings of a few specific breeds, purchasing sexed females, and using only the best farms to ensure quality stock.
 With a good ratio of male to female birds of the same breed, I can start breeding my own line of these birds and hopefully help maintain their breed’s integrity.
 In particular, I’m interested in more Dewlap Toulouse and Roman Tufted geese.

 2. Add More Ducks